nodejs/node/doc/contributing/backporting-to-release-lines.md

-If a cherry-pick from `main` does not land cleanly on a staging branch, the releaser will mark the pull request with a particular label for that release line (e.g. `backport-requested-vN.x`), specifying to our tooling that this pull request should not be included.
+If a cherry-pick from `main` does not land cleanly on a staging branch, the releaser will mark the pull request with a particular label for that release line (e.g. `backport-pr-requested-vN.x`), specifying to our tooling that this pull request should not be included.
 The releaser will then add a comment requesting that a backport pull request be made.